-Once we have the data, we can take the following steps:
+Once we have the data, we can take the following steps to calculate growth quality:

 Don’t worry if that looks complicated as we’ll be working through an example shortly.
 And also don’t forget there are links to spreadsheets in the appendix which can do the calculations for you.

 Once again I have a rule of thumb for growth quality, which should help to rule out companies whose growth is too volatile to be considered defensive.